Email DeliverabilityEngagement SignalsSender ReputationList SegmentationCold EmailInbox Placement

 Engagement is essential to your email campaigns.
 The more engagement you get, the more access you get from ESPs.

-2. Maintains Sender Reputation: A strong sender reputation gives you an edge – your emails reach recipients’ inboxes.
+• Maintains Sender Reputation : A strong sender reputation gives you an edge, your emails reach recipients’ inboxes.
 Engagement metrics, such as open rates and click-through rates, have a high impact on your engagement levels and email deliverability.
 If your emails are consistently ignored or deleted without being read, ESPs may lower your reputation, leading to more messages landing in spam.

-3. Prevents Spam Complaints: Low engagement often correlates with higher spam complaints.
+• Prevents Spam Complaints : Low engagement often correlates with higher spam complaints.
 If recipients are not interested in your emails, they are more likely to mark them as spam.
-This can lead to a vicious cycle—more complaints mean lower deliverability, which can further diminish engagement.
-Use email delivery tools like Outreach Magic to monitor how often your audience open your emails.
+This can lead to a vicious cycle-more complaints mean lower deliverability, which can further diminish engagement.
+Sync engagement signals to Outreach Magic so your agent can flag segments with rising complaints.

-4. Helps with Monitoring: With a high engagement, you can monitor your marketing campaign and determine what works best.
+• Helps with Monitoring : With a high engagement, you can monitor your marketing campaign and determine what works best.
 However, if there is no engagement, then there isn’t a base metric for understanding your marketing campaign.

 Strategies to Boost Engagement